SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning

 \subsection{Model Design}

-\textbf{Benefits of Subgraph-based Graph Representation Learning} Firstly, subgraph-based representation is versatile for different types of tasks, especially when queries of certain tasks involving multiple nodes and relations, e.g. existence of a link, property of a network motif, development of higher-order patterns; while canonical GNNs are limited to handle such polyadic dynamics via single-node representations \cite{srinivasan2019equivalence,wang2021glass} (also refers to the example in Fig. \ref{fig:sgrl}).
-Secondly, subgraph-based models are more expressive by pairing with structural features to obtain structural node representations \cite{srinivasan2019equivalence,li2020distance,wang2021glass,bouritsas2022improving}.
-However, canonical GNNs are incapable of capturing intra-distance information, which is critical to predict over a set of nodes and to distinguish nodes with structural symmetry.
-Lastly, subgraph-based methods decouple the model depth from the receptive field because extracted subgraphs are localized: when adding more layers for non-linearity, it does not contaminate embedding with irrelevant nodes or get over-smooth as canonical GNNs do.
+\textbf{Benefits of Subgraph-based Graph Representation Learning} First, subgraph-based representation is versatile for different types of tasks, especially when queries of certain tasks involving multiple nodes and relations, e.g. existence of a link, property of a motif, development of higher-order patterns; while canonical GNNs are limited to handle such polyadic dynamics via node-wise representations \cite{srinivasan2019equivalence,wang2021glass}.
+Second, subgraph-based models are more expressive by pairing with structural features to obtain most expressive structural representations \cite{srinivasan2019equivalence,li2020distance,wang2021glass,bouritsas2022improving}.
+However, canonical GNNs cannot capture intra-distance information and joint relations over multiple nodes, which are critical to distinguishing nodes in structural symmetry and making predictions over them (also refers to the example in Fig. \ref{fig:sgrl}).
+Lastly, subgraph-based methods decouple the model depth from the receptive field since extracted subgraphs are localized to certain hops: when adding more layers for non-linearity, it does not contaminate embedding with irrelevant nodes or get over-smooth as canonical GNNs do.
 This results in a more robust representation and is particularly beneficial for modeling relations beyond singleton.